Note: The links below will

 tonight (04:32 GMT Monday), Space Shuttle Discovery is slated to undock.

-Earlier, caused flight controllers to
+over possible on-board computer problems caused flight controllers to

 order diagnostic tests to be run.
 All is well with Discovery's computer

-17 March 2001 - Evening Update - The module is
+17 March 2001 - Evening Update - The Leonardo module is

-to be
+up and ready to be returned

-to 's payload bay. reports:
+to Discovery's payload bay.
+NASA reports:

 Flight controllers spent some time Saturday night evaluating the